 About the Residency:

-There are places for eight participants on the residency.
+There are places for nine participants in the residency.

 About the Location:

-You will arrive by bus in the evening to the village of Erfoud, where you will be met by us and transported via 4X4 to the site of the residency.
+We depart early in the morning on Dec.
+1st and travel by bus (or rented van) through the Atlas mountains, arriving in the evening to the village of Erfoud, where we will be met by Café Tissardmine team members and transported via 4X4 to the site of the residency.

 For more information on Ansible Institute, Martina Raponi and [M]Dudeck please click here.